Zukang-Liao/ML4ML-invariance-testing/README.md

     python ML4MLassessor.py --aug_type=r --dbname=mnist --dataset=1

 Specify --dataset=1 for the first time runing the script.
+If the dataset.csv file already exists (which can be downloaded from the metadata link above), then please do not set any value to --dataset